shivamcodeing/ProCode-Text-Editor/README.md

 ProCode is licensed under the MIT License.
 See the LICENSE file for more details.

 Author
 ProCode is created and maintained by your name.
-You can contact me at [your email] or follow me on [your social media].
+You can contact me at Shivendra Raikwar or follow me on instagram.com/shivendra.raikwar